aws-amplify/docs/cli-toolchain/graphql.md

 > Note: Support for adding the `@searchable` directive does not yet provide automatic indexing for any existing data to Elasticsearch.
 View the feature request [here](https://github.com/aws-amplify/amplify-cli/issues/98).

-If you noticed duplicate records on search operations and have had a CLI version between 4.14.1 and 4.16.1, we advise looking at [this script]() to remove the duplicate records.
+If you have duplicate records on search operations and used a CLI version between 4.14.1 and 4.16.1, please use [this python script]() to remove the duplicate records.
 [This script]() indexes data from your DynamoDB Table to your Elasticsearch Cluster.
 View an example of how to call the script with the following parameters [here](./graphql.md#example-of-calling-the-script)
 {: .callout .callout--info}

 #### Definition